Hill End, New South Wales

 Hill End is a former gold mining town in New South Wales, Australia.
 The town is located in the Bathurst Regional Council local Government area.

 History

-What is now Hill End was originally a part of the Tambaroora area: Tambaroora town was a few kilometres to the north of present-day Hill End.
-In the 1850s the Hill End area was known as Bald Hills.
-In 1860 a village was proclaimed, first as Forbes, then in 1862 it was altered to Hill End.
+What is now Hill End was originally a part of the Tambaroora area; in the 1850s the Hill End area was known as Bald Hills, and Tambaroora town was a few kilometres to the north.
+In 1860 a village was proclaimed, first as Forbes and then in 1862 it was renamed Hill End.
 Tambaroora had been the larger centre; in 1865, it had seven public houses to Hill End's two.
-Following the discovery of rich gold reefs at Hawkins Hill (Hill End), in the early 1870s.
-Hill End overtook Tambaroora as the main town in the area.
+Following the discovery of rich gold reefs at Hawkins Hill (Hill End), in the early 1870s, Hill End overtook Tambaroora as the main town in the area.

-Gold rush
+Gold rush and Beyers-Holtermann Specimen

 Hill End owes its existence to the New South Wales gold rush of the 1850s, and at its peak in the early 1870s it had a population estimated at 8,000 served by two newspapers, five banks, eight churches and twenty-eight pubs.

+On 19 October 1872, Hill End became famous for Bernhardt Holtermann's finding of the 'Beyers-Holtermann Specimen', this being the world's largest specimen of native gold ever discovered, a record that still stands today.
+Its single mass of quartz reef and gold weighed 630 lbs and, when crushed, produced an estimated 3,000 troy oz (205 lbs or 93 kg) of gold.
+Thus processed, it held more gold than the weight of the largest gold nugget ever found, that being the Welcome Stranger from the Victorian Goldfields.
+Holtermann, recognizing the significance of the find, attempted to preserve it whole by offering to buy it for £1,000 above the estimated market value from the Star of Hope Goldmining Company of which he and Hugo Louis Beyers were founding directors.
+His efforts were in vain however, and the specimen was shipped out for crushing.
+It is reported that a larger mass was discovered a few days later in the same mine but was broken up underground.